nats-io/nats.java/README.md

 but the server is not configured to perform the TLS handshake first, the connection will fail.

 #### Version 2.17.0: Server 2.10 support.
+The release has support for Server 2.10 features and client validation improvements including:

+* Stream and Consumer info timestamps
+* Stream Configuration
+   * Compression Option
+   * Subject Transform
+   * Consumer Limits
+   * First Sequence
+* Multiple Filter Subjects
-Subject and Queue Name Validation
+* Subject and Queue Name Validation

-With the release of the 2.10 server, the client has been updated to support new features.
+#### Multiple Filter Subjects

-The most important new feature is the ability to have multipler filter subjects for any single JetStream consumer.
+A new  feature is the ability to have multiple filter subjects for any single JetStream consumer.

 ```java
 ConsumerConfiguration cc = ConsumerConfiguration.builder()
     ...